 However, we advise that you search before and take your option comparing well all the lodges there.
-Some are located upon the river inside of the main Tambopata reserve.
+Some are located on the river inside of the main Tambopata reserve.
 This experience will allow you to see more wildlife and fauna.
 We especially recommend the Rainforest lodges and the Inkaterra ones.

 What to do?

 Here the options are countless!
-The virgin jungle of the Tambopata offers different kind of activities.
+The virgin jungle of the Tambopata offers different kinds of activities.
 One of the most popular is bird watching.
 Some lodges have a canopy tower platform where you can climb and see the birds over the whole green forest.
 That’s certainly a magnificent spectacle.
 You can see the “sansho”, the Pale-vented Pigeon, the Purple Gallinule between many others.

-There are also plenty of options and walks to discover the cochas (lakes) and lagoons.
-One especially beautiful is the “tres chimbadas” one.
+There are also plenty of options and walks to discover the Cochas (lakes) and lagoons.
+One especially beautiful is the “Tres Chimbadas” one.
 There, you will be able to see a family of nutrias living in freedom.
 You might see also some monkeys playing around.
 The big turtles and the scary alligators will be there as well.

-You can also practice the fishing, but it’s advisable that you take the fishes back to the water after the activity.
+You can also practice fishing, but it’s advisable that you take the fishes back to the water after the activity.

 Some lodges will lead you to the river where you can also take a refreshing bath.
 That will be a nice contact with nature.